Bassui Tokushō: Start of religious quest

-Bassui's last years
+Break-through and confirmation

+Around the age of 30 he had a breakthrough, which was confirmed in 1358 by Kozan Mongo, when Bassui was 31 years old.
+Around this time Bassui finally started to wear Buddhist robes.
+After spending a year with Tokukei doing intensive zazen, Bassui set out to meet Koho Kakumyo, a renowded teacher who had studied in China under Zhongfeng Mingben, and also with the renowned Soto-teacher Kezan Jokin.
+Studying with Koho, Bassui had another, profound awakening, which was confirmed by Koho at the age of 32.
+After this, Bassui started to wander again, and built a hermitage at Nanasawa.

-Bassui left for a hermitage in Kii province but was sidetracked at Eigenji temple, where he met the Zen master/haiku poet Jakushitsu Genkō.
+In 1361, thirty-five years old, Bassui left for a hermitage in Kii province but was sidetracked at Eigenji temple, where he met the Zen master and haiku poet Jakushitsu Genkō.
+In 1362 he met the Soto-teacher Gasan Jōseki, who recognized Bassui's understanding, but Bassui declined to receive dharma-transmission from Gasan.
 For many years after this Bassui lived in many hermitages all over Japan, where his reputation as a clear teacher spread by word of mouth.

+Final years

 In 1378 Bassui settled for a bit in Kai province, but by now the audience coming to see him was growing so fast that it became hard to continue living his life as a hermit.
 So Bassui moved to Enzan, where he founded a temple called Kogakuan at which he lived and taught for the remainder of his life.
 Bassui never did like referring to Kogakuan as a temple or monastery, however, and would often just refer to it as a hermitage.
+At Kogakuan, Wadeigassi, "Mud and water", consisted of talks to his students, was recorded, which was published in 1386, a year before his death.
+He developed a great faith in Kannon, the bodhisattva of compassion.
+In the Wadeigassui he refers to Kannon as characterized in the Suramgama Sutra: "He was a person who for every sound he heard contemplated the mind of the hearer, realizing his own nature."